sfomuseum/container-siglip/README.md

 Reclaimed 37.58 GB in disk space
 ```

+Note that if you run `prune` you will need to run the `docker build` or `container build` commands with the `--no-cache` flag (since you will have just deleted their cache files).

 #### Saving and loading images

 It is possible to save a container to a disk image.
 This can be useful when you want to produce a container on one machine and then copy it for use on another machine.